DadeSko/myfirstagent/INDEX.md

 ---

-## 🎯 Il Tuo Obiettivo
+## 🎯 Your Goal

-**Da Editor a Technical Contributor** in 8 settimane.
+**From Editor to Technical Contributor** in 8 weeks.

-Questo agent è:
+This agent is:
-- ✅ Primo progetto tecnico completo
+- ✅ First complete technical project
-- ✅ Fondazione per AI-backed development
+- ✅ Foundation for AI-backed development
-- ✅ Dimostrazione di capacità a Michael
+- ✅ Demonstration of capabilities to Michael
-- ✅ Stepping stone verso hybrid role
+- ✅ Stepping stone toward hybrid role

 ---